 The next day

 Some people feel more pain after being injected.
 This is normal, and it will go away soon.
 Applying ice for 20 minutes at a time to your injury may reduce the increased pain.
-Rest for the first day or two.
+Rest for the first day or 2.
 You don’t need to stay in bed.
-But avoid tasks that may strain the injured region.
+But stay away from tasks that may strain the injured region.

 Cortisone injections and diabetes